Book that changed your life?

 Your belt should match your shoes.

 Andy Mozina grew up in Brookfield, WI, a suburb of Milwaukee.
 He studied economics at Northwestern University and later attended law school for a year.
 He earned a master’s degree in creative writing from Boston University and moved to St. Louis where he completed a doctorate in English literature at Washington University.
 Finally, after graduate school, he moved to Kalamazoo to teach literature and creative writing at Kalamazoo College.

 He is the author of a book of literary criticism, Joseph Conrad and the Art of Sacrifice and two short story collections, The Women Were Leaving the Men, which won the Great Lakes Colleges Association New Writers Award, and Quality Snacks, which was a finalist for The Flannery O’Connor Short Fiction Award.
 His fiction has appeared in numerous magazines, including Tin House, Ecotone, Fence, The Southern Review, and The Missouri Review, and has received special citations in Best American Short Stories, Pushcart Prize, and New Stories from the Midwest.
-His first novel, Contrary Motion, about a concert harpist taking a symphony audition, will be published in 2016 by Spiegel & Grau/Random House.
+His first novel, Contrary Motion, about a concert harpist taking a symphony audition, was published in 2016 by Spiegel & Grau/Random House.